fastoch/UI-UX-Product-Design/README.md

 Frames can act as a scaffolding for a specific device or screen size, like a single page in an app design.
 They can also act as containers for layers that make up distinct elements, like the layers in a navigation bar.

+Frames can be nested.
+But, unlike groups, frames can have dimensions and properties of their own, such as fills, rounded corners...

 ## Sections

+The section tool allows us to designate and label a specific region of the canvas.
+You can use sections to group related concepts and ideas, or to organize your designs.
+Sections help to draw focus,

 ## Components